End of Life Care

 End-of-life care, whether provided at home or in a facility, focuses on meeting physical and emotional requirements.
 It is critical to ensure that your patient is handled with decency and respect.

-What End-Of-Life Care Looks like?
+What End-Of-Life Care Looks Like

 An End-of-Life Care is a plan that outlines the tasks that will be done by various experts as a patient approaches the end of his or her life.
 It refers to the efforts that must be performed to ensure that your patient is at ease in both their mind and body.

 It takes time and practice to recognize a dying individual.
 Knowing how to recognize end-of-life indicators will help you prepare the patient and their loved ones for what is to come.
-You will grow more intuitive to your patients’ struggles with time, recognizing the signals like the back of your hand but understanding what to look out for in the beginning can be quite useful.
+Here's an overview of the five end-of-life symptoms and what you may do to ease the pain:

 Energy requirements decrease as the body closes down.
 Foods that are difficult to chew or digest, such as meat, may be rejected by your loved one.
 It's typical for people to refuse meals or only eat a few bites.
 This can be a difficult period for the family emotionally.
 Our natural reaction is to suggest that our loved one eat, but this can be counterproductive near the end of life.